crimsonlock/kstudy/README.md

 * Kstudy implements "system call" functions in a simple kernel module
 * The channel between user space and kernel space is "/dev/kstudy", a virtaul charactor device
+* This program is used only to the beginners of the kernel, for studying purpose only
+* This program is tested in kernel v3.18.137
+* Kernel source and symbols in: https://elixir.bootlin.com/linux/v3.18.137/source

 ### Make and install